brandon-cheshire/C-Ray-Tracer/README.md

-# C-Ray-Tracer
+# Ray Tracer implemented in C

 ![Example Image](scenedata.png)

-Ray Tracer implemented in C
-to learn more, see Ray Tracer report.pdf
+To learn more, see Ray Tracer Report.pdf

 ## to run
 open terminal in root directory and run